Archis2004/EasyDine/README.md

 # EasyDine
 Food Park Easydine App

-Write the following commands to run the app server:
+Use the following commands to run the app server:
 ```
 cd easydine
 expo start